DdogezD/phonestick/README.md

 # Notice
 This is a fork of a fork of a fork of a fork of streetwalrus' USB Mountr application.
-I am planning to call it PhoneStick, but this project is still in its infancy.

 forked from [JinbaIttai/phonestick](https://github.com/Swyter/phonestick)